CLICK HERE IF YOU WOULD LIKE TO CONTACT A MEMBER OF SCHOOL STAFFClick here for latest updates

-Our aims for reading and phonics are embedded across our English lessons, which are based around the Primary Writing Project, our reading lessons and the wider curriculum.
+Our aims for reading and phonics are embedded across our English lessons, which are based around the Primary Writing Project, Little Wandle phonics programme, our reading lessons and the wider curriculum.
 We have a rigorous and well organised English curriculum guided by the PWP framework, that provides many purposeful opportunities for reading, writing and discussion.
 We use a wide variety of resources and quality texts, often linked to our topic based Learning Challenge curriculum, to motivate and inspire our children.

 Teaching and Learning

 In school, we have a range of fiction and non-fiction reading books which are used throughout school to support children in learning to read.
 We take a combined approach to matching appropriate levels to the books children read which focuses on not only their decodable ability with words, but also an individual’s ability to read fluently and fully understand the books they read.

 One of our greatest impacts of reading goes further than our statutory assessment results.
 Children enjoy reading and show a genuine love for a variety of texts across different genres and formats.
 This allows children to move on from the Divine Mercy and progress in their education and with the best possible skills for their life long learning journey.

 Through the teaching of systematic phonics, exposure to high standards of vocabulary and teaching of comprehension skills, our aim is for children to become fluent and confident readers.
-We want children to access the wider curriculum and apply their knowledge and experience throughout the curriculum, whilst also allowing children access to stories and texts they can enjoy and engage in for pleasure and enjoyment.
+We want children to access the wider curriculum and apply their knowledge and experience throughout the Key Stage 2 curriculum, whilst also allowing children access to stories and texts they can enjoy and engage in for pleasure and enjoyment.